theroshanron/Agile-SD/JIRA/Terms&Concepts.md

 - At the top right, we can add watchers for the issue and see the details like start / end date, reporter, assignee
 - We can add categories and update the custom fields

+### Working with filters
+- Click on "Advanced search"
+- Write JQL(JIRA query language) to apply custom Filters
+- We can add a name to the filter and save it to quickly access it
+- Saved filters can be added to the Agile board or dashboard